ououmania/symdb/README.md

 A compiler with at least C++14 is required.
 C++20 support is better.
 We will switch to some boost modules such as filesystem if no c++20 available.
-But remember it's a headache to make any dependency on the boost libraries. libclang and llvm are required to parse the c++ source files. readline is used by symcli to interact with the server for troubleshooting.
+But remember it's a headache to make any dependency on the boost libraries. libclang is required to parse the c++ source files. readline is used by symcli to interact with the server for troubleshooting.
 They can be installed from the distribution repos.
 For example, run the following commands under
 centos:
 ```
-yum install -y clang-devel llvm-devel readline-devel
+yum install -y clang-devel readline-devel
 ```
 Alternatively, you can install them on your own.
 ### Build